-You can find the step-by-step instructions of the Exalate agent installation for ServiceNow on the following Exalate documentation page:
+You can find the step-by-step instructions for the Exalate agent installation for ServiceNow on the Exalate documentation.

-You can find the step-by-step instructions of installing the Exalate agent on your Jira instance here:
+You can find the step-by-step instructions for installing the Exalate agent on your Jira instance here:

 But, let’s move on to setting up a connection between your Jira and ServiceNow instance.